 Your eyes might bugger out when you get your first sponsorship, but think about it carefully, does the company align with your brand?
 Is it a short-term sponsorship that won’t lead to any long term growth?
 These are some of the questions you should consider when starting out on YouTube.
-Also, seek to strike up partnerships which usually last longer and provide more security.
+Also, seek to strike up partnerships that usually last longer and provide more security.

 People’s interests are fluid, therefore it is important to experiment if you want to stay relevant.
-For instance, PewDiePie gained his popularity from his ‘Let’s Play’ videos but has since then branched to other types of content including reviews, skits, Q and A’s, vlogs and so on.
-As for Phan, she experiments too, sometimes teaching her audience how to apply face mask using kitty litter and other types of videos.
+For instance, PewDiePie gained popularity from his ‘Let’s Play’ videos but has since then branched to other types of content including reviews, skits, Q and A’s, vlogs and so on.
+As for Phan, she experiments too, sometimes teaching her audience how to apply face masks using kitty litter and other types of videos.

 So, keep experimenting, and if something works, keep it.